 System Complexity & Design: A World Apart

 The most fundamental difference between residential and commercial plumbing is scale and complexity.
-A residential plumbing system is designed for a single household — predictable usage, a handful of fixtures, and straightforward pipe routing through walls and under floors.
+A residential plumbing system is designed for a single household with predictable usage, a handful of fixtures, and straightforward pipe routing through walls and under floors.
 Commercial systems, by contrast, must serve dozens, hundreds, or even thousands of users simultaneously, often across multiple floors and building wings.

 Residential Plumbing Systems